mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

      <img src="https://user-images.githubusercontent.com/31917400/66701345-45934c00-ecf3-11e9-87d6-3c21f9e088f0.jpg" />

    - 3> For t=... don't stop until convergence... **M-Step**
      - Maximize the joint distribution of the data and the hidden variable.
+In other words, given the current data, estimate the parameters to update the model (Computes parameters maximizing the expected log-likelihood found on the E step).
      - **Get the maximizer** from maximizing the Q-function and update... (but sometimes you cannot get the maximizer..)
      <img src="https://user-images.githubusercontent.com/31917400/66701362-89865100-ecf3-11e9-946b-de8c491c782c.jpg" />